Why Your Morning Tea Choice Actually Matters

 Knowing that tea is good for you in the morning is one thing.
 Knowing which tea to drink based on what you actually need, that’s where the real value is.
 This section breaks it down by goal, so you can match your cup to your morning rather than drinking whatever’s closest to the kettle.

-For mornings when you need to be sharp, present, and functioning at full capacity, a well-brewed loose leaf black tea is hard to beat.
-It gives you the lift without the volatility.
+For mornings when you need to be sharp, present, and functioning at full capacity, a well-brewed loose leaf black tea is the most reliable answer.
+It gives you the lift without the volatility, and because whole loose leaf releases caffeine more gradually than bagged dust, the energy curve is even smoother than most people expect from black tea.

 Best Morning Tea to Replace Coffee: Bold, Satisfying, and Ritual-Worthy